robot5000-design/ms2/README.md

 ### **4b.
 Testing Part 2**

 The site has been tested on both mobile and desktop for responsiveness.
-In addition to Chrome Development Tools, BrowserStack allowed for limited additional testing on Apple iPhone 8 mobile.
 Only manual testing was conducted for this project.

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.
 Prior to final testing of the live site, functional testing was carried out using judiciously placed console logs before they were removed.
 These are saved in a separate file [here](./documentation/manual-test-ref.md) and are included only for reference.

-__Final testing of links, responsiveness and Live Website test cases can be found in the [final testing document](./documentation/final-testing.md).__
+__Final testing of links, responsiveness and Live Website test cases can be found in the [final testing document here](./documentation/final-testing.md).__

-All HTML and CSS files have been passed through the w3c validation service here https://validator.w3.org/ with no significant issues.
+All HTML and CSS files have been passed through the w3c validation service https://validator.w3.org/ with no significant issues.
 It advised not to use aria-disabled on disabled buttons.
 These were removed.

 Javascript files were passed through jshint.com without any significant issues.
 Jshint had suggested using